apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 | spark.gluten.sql.benchmark_task.taskId | If not specify partition id, use spark task attempt id, default value -1 means all the partition of this stage | -1 |
 | spark.gluten.saveDir | Directory should exist and be empty, save the stage input to this directory, parquet name format is input_${taskId}_${iteratorIndex}_${partitionId}.parquet | /path/to/saveDir |

-Save the substrait plan to a json file, suppose the name is "plan.json", and output is /tmp/save/input_34_0_1.parquet and /tmp/save/input_34_0_2.parquet, please use spark to combine the 2 files to 1 file.
+Save the Substrait plan to a json file, suppose the name is "plan.json", and output is /tmp/save/input_34_0_1.parquet and /tmp/save/input_34_0_2.parquet, please use spark to combine the 2 files to 1 file.

 ```java
 val df = spark.read.format("parquet").load("/tmp/save")